leggomyfroggo/FBC/README.md

 ### PCB
 ![FBC PCB](images/fbcPCB.jpg)

-The PCB for the Frog Boy Color is a custom 4-layer circuit board made to hold all of the circuitry and fit within the custom shell.
+The Frog Boy Color uses a fully custom PCB designed to fit within the custom shell while still using many of the original GBC components.
+The following board parameters should be used:
+- **Layers:** 4-layer
+- **Thickness:** 1mm
+- **Surface finish:** HASL or ENIG
+- **Color:** Whatever you want

 Order here: LINK GOES HERE
 ### Shell